 - Post Event Follow-up-Pretty self-explanatory

-Get Ready: All the decisions that complete prior to your big day and in order to market your reunion.
+Get Ready: All the decisions that are completed prior to your big day and in order to market your event.
 This includes: determining what goals you want your reunion to accomplish, dates & location, collecting family contact details, and getting family jazzed about attending the reunion.

 The Reunion Itself: All the decisions for the actual event.
 Includes items like “the schedule”, food, activities, games, awards, icebreakers, keepsakes, etc.